-- (2) An application for admission to a coursework award course will be made in the manner prescribed, and lodged as directed, by the Director, Student Administration Services or Director, SCU International.
-An applicant who has not completed the required admission procedures by a specified date and who wishes to apply may be liable for payment of a late fee. - (3) Subject to clause (2), all applications for admission to the University, whether assessed by or on behalf of the University, will be assessed against: - a. the English Language Proficiency Requirements (clauses (15) to (24)); - b. the Academic Standards (for applicants to an undergraduate award course refer Section 2 ; for applicants to a postgraduate award course refer Section 3 ); and - c. where applicable, any Specific Award Rules.
+- (2) An application for admission to a coursework award course will be made in the manner prescribed, and lodged as directed, by the Director, Student Administration Services.
+An applicant who has not completed the required admission procedures by a specified date and who wishes to apply may be liable for payment of a late fee. - (3) Subject to clause (2), all applications for admission to a University course will be assessed against: - a. the English Language Proficiency Requirements (see Section 2); - b. the Academic Standards (see Section 3); and - c. where applicable, any Specific Award Rules. - (4) An applicant for admission to an undergraduate double degree award must satisfy the admission requirements for each of the single awards that comprise their double degree.